 The craft beer scene in Chicago is exploding.
-The city has been dubbed the craft beer capital of the country, with more breweries than any other U.S. city (160 and counting!).
+The city has been dubbed the craft beer capital of the country, with more than 160 breweries and counting.
 Our ever-evolving brewing community includes everything from experimental microbreweries to some of the biggest names in craft brewing.

-Whether you’re downtown or in our diverse neighborhoods, beer lovers will find a unique Chicago brewery or tap room in every corner of the city.
+Whether you’re downtown or in our vibrant neighborhoods, beer lovers will find a unique Chicago brewery or taproom in almost every corner of the city.
 The guides below will help you navigate the city’s distinct brewing districts.

 The heart of the city, including the Loop and South Loop, is known as a hotspot for world-renowned museums and top Chicago attractions.
 But it’s also where you’ll find a growing number of local breweries, serving up locally made brews to after-work crowds and weekend visitors alike.

-These western neighborhoods are where you’ll find one of the city’s biggest brewers (Chicago classic Goose Island) along with a fresh crop of newcomers, like a botanical-inspired brewer and a Mexican-influenced cerveceria.
-Paired with the area’s cool industrial vibes, these are some of the hottest craft beer hubs in town.
+These neighborhoods comprise the Chicago Brewing District, where you’ll find one of the city’s biggest brewers (Chicago icon Goose Island) along with a fresh crop of newcomers, like a botanical-inspired brewery and an innovative multi-brewery incubator.
+Paired with the area’s cool industrial vibes, this is one of the hottest craft beer hubs in town.

 These neighborhoods are all about fascinating histories, acclaimed restaurants — and tons of cool craft beer spots.
 Try a flight in a low-key tap room, get psychedelic at powerhouse Lagunitas, and dine at a chef-driven brewpub that makes their own beer.
 No matter where you go, you’ll be getting an authentic taste of these diverse neighborhoods.